 Dr Vicki Mobley

-Dr Vicki Mobley is a licensed Clinical Psychologist with the UK Health and Care Professions Council (HCPC), the New Zealand Psychologists Board, and the Health Authority of Abu Dhabi (HAAD).
+Dr. Vicki Mobley is a licensed Clinical Psychologist with the UK Health and Care Professions Council (HCPC), the New Zealand Psychologists Board, and the Department of Health, Abu Dhabi (DoH).
 She trained in New Zealand, obtaining her Doctorate in Clinical Psychology from the University of Auckland.
 She also holds a Bachelor of Arts (Honors) degree in Psychology from University of Auckland, and a Bachelor of Arts degree in Sociology from Massey University.

-Dr Mobley has over twelve years of experience in the mental health sector and has worked for over three years in the UAE.
+Dr. Mobley has over seventeen years of experience in the mental health sector and has worked for over seven years in the UAE.
 She has worked in the Auckland District Health Board (ADHB) community mental health services in New Zealand, and managed her own private practice.
 She was also part of a founding clinical team establishing a residential inpatient and day stay eating disorders facility in New Zealand.

-Dr. Mobley draws on a range of psychotherapy models in her practice which is grounded in Cognitive Behavioral Therapy (CBT) and informed by Cognitive Analytic Therapy (CAT).
-She utilises Schema Focused therapy, Self Compassion Focused Therapy (SCFT), Acceptance and Commitment Therapy (ACT), Motivational Enhancement Therapy (MET), and Mindfulness based therapies to assist clients in understanding the patterns and functions of their behaviours and distress.
+Dr. Mobley draws on a range of psychotherapy models in her practice which is grounded in Cognitive Behavioral Therapy (CBT).
+She utilises Schema Focused Therapy, Self Compassion Focused Therapy (SCFT), Acceptance and Commitment Therapy (ACT), Motivational Enhancement Therapy (MET), and Mindfulness based therapies to assist clients in understanding the patterns and functions of their behaviours and distress.
 She also works practically in assisting clients with the skills and support necessary to make change and choose more adaptive responses and ways of experiencing themselves, others, and the world.
 She is passionate about the use of Positive Psychology modalities in assisting exploration of strengths, potential, and the development of a personally meaningful life.

 While Dr. Mobley does not provide couple counseling, she enjoys working with individuals through family transitions including divorce and remarriage.
 She has undertaken Doctoral thesis research and published in the area.
 She believes in the potential for blended families to provide adaptive, supportive and nurturing environments, and offers support alongside research and clinically based interventions.